sneha1803/hotelbookingoptimizing/README.md

 Having a finger on the pulse is not only visionary but vital for a hotel's survival.
 Achieving this heightened awareness of customer demands & business needs requires routine & rigouorus data anaylsis

 ## The Challenge
-The primary challenge is the significant revenue loss due to cancellations, amounting to ₹4.5 million.
-This issue is critical as it represents more than half of our total revenue, highlighting an area that requires immediate attention and strategic solutions.
+Apart from our primary challenge of optimizing revenue and other key performance metrics, a significant secondary challenge is the revenue loss due to cancellations, which amounts to ₹4.5 million.
+This issue is critical as it represents more than half of our total revenue, underscoring the need for immediate attention and strategic solutions.

 ## Key Performance Indicators (KPIs):
 - **Occupancy**: This KPI measures the percentage of available rooms that are occupied at any given time.
 It provides a direct insight into how well the hotel is filling its rooms, which is crucial for revenue optimization.